-Each year, the QCAA conducts a common statewide test designed for Year 12 students.
+Each year, the QCAA conducts the QCS Test — a common statewide test designed for Year 12 students.
 The test is also available to other eligible candidates.

-This page provides a brief overview of the test.
+This page provides a brief overview of the QCS Test.
 More detailed information is available from our QCS Test publications.

 The QCS Test contributes information for the calculation of Overall Positions (OPs) and Field Positions (FPs), which are used to select students for tertiary entrance.

 A student's individual QCS Test result is not used on its own in the calculation of their OP — instead, group results are used as part of the statistical scaling processes.
-A student's individual result on the QCS Test (from A to E) is reported on the student's Senior Statement or Statement of Results.
+A student's result on the QCS Test (from A to E) is reported on their Senior Statement or Statement of Results.

-The section on Tertiary Entrance provides information on how the QCS Test is used in the calculation of OPs and FPs.
+The Tertiary Entrance section provides information on how the QCS Test is used in the calculation of OPs and FPs.

 The QCS Test does not test particular knowledge of specific Year 12 subjects.
-It tests the Common Curriculum Elements (CCEs), a set of generic skills identified in the Queensland senior curriculum.
+It tests the Common Curriculum Elements (CCEs), which are a set of generic skills identified in the Queensland senior curriculum.

 The test assumes that candidates have basic levels of general knowledge and vocabulary and a Year 10 knowledge of mathematical operations.

-The QCS Test consists of 4 papers — a Writing Task (of 600 words), a Short Response paper and two Multiple Choice papers.
-The results achieved for each of the 4 test papers are combined into one grade, ranging from A (the highest grade) to E (the lowest).
+The QCS Test consists of four papers: a Writing Task (of 600 words), a Short Response paper and two Multiple Choice papers.
+The results achieved for each of the four testpapers are combined into one grade, ranging from A (the highest grade) to E (the lowest).

-Year 12 students who are eligible for an OP must sit the test (see OPs and FPs for information on eligibility for OPs).
+Year 12 students who are eligible for an OP must sit the test (see the Overall Positions (OPs) page for information on OP eligibility).